 Regular exercise, particularly walking and jogging help prevent constipation.
 Be sure to drink plently of water.

 Do Laxatives Help?

-There are two main types of laxatives: stimulants (chemical) and saline (liquid or salt).
+There are two main types of laxatives: stimulants and osmotic.
 They occasionally help temporary constipation problems.
-However, chronic use of laxatives, especially stimulant laxatives is discouraged unless a person does not respond to increased fiber and exericse. when someone needs a regular laxative, an osmotic one is preferred, such as Milk of Magnesia, polyethylene glycol (Glycolax) or Lactulose.
+When someone needs a regular laxative, an osmotic one is preferred, such as Milk of Magnesia, polyethylene glycol (Glycolax), Miralax, or Lactulose.
+Stimulant laxatives are also effective if osmotic ones are inadequate.
 An occasional enema is preferrable over the chronic use of laxatives.